dkoroni/fishmill/README.md

-# fishmill
+# fish farm
-fishmill project

-Simulates a fish swimming in a stream while pellets drop towards the fish.
+Asynchronous multi-threaded program simulating a fish swimming towards pellets.
+Coded in C in a linux environment with a main controller, output to console, and individual threads created for pellets falling towards the fish.